Rizzler Sports Logo

 Which league has the strictest pitch count rules?

-Little League International has the most detailed and strictly enforced pitch count system — daily limits by age, mandatory rest days by pitch threshold, and the catcher-to-pitcher rule.
-Babe Ruth/Cal Ripken is very similar.
+Little League International has the most detailed and strictly enforced pitch count system: daily limits by age, mandatory rest days by pitch threshold, and the catcher-to-pitcher rule.
+Babe Ruth/Cal Ripken publishes a similar structure in its rulebook.

 Do any leagues not have pitch count rules?